In This Section

 Each year, AISC's T.R.
 Higgins Lectureship Award recognizes an outstanding lecturer and author whose technical paper or papers, published during the eligibility period, are considered an outstanding contribution to the engineering literature on fabricated structural steel.

 The award is named for Theodore R. Higgins, former AISC Director of Engineering and Research, who was widely acclaimed for his many contributions to the advancement of engineering technology related to fabricated structural steel.
-The award honors Theodore for his innovative engineering, timely technical papers and distinguished lectures.
+The award honors Higgins for his innovative engineering, timely technical papers, and distinguished lectures.

-Winners will receive a framed certificate, which is presented at the annual AISC North American Steel Construction Conference (NASCC).
+Winners will receive a framed certificate, which is presented at NASCC: The Steel Conference.
 Winners receive a $15,000 cash award and will present their lecture, upon request, at professional association events.

 SCHEDULING A LECTURE

 If your organization is interested in hosting a T.R.
-Higgins lecture, contact Nancy Gavlin, S.E., Director of Education, at firstname.lastname@example.org.
+Higgins lecture, contact Christina Harber, director of education, at firstname.lastname@example.org.
 AISC reimburses the speaker's travel expenses for qualifying events.

 ABOUT T.R.
 HIGGINS